enigmosity/learn-aws/developer-associate/exam-questions.md

 - canary deployments have their own logs and metrics generated, which can be viewed as part of a production CloudWatch Logs group, and a canary CloudWatch Logs group.
 Same applies to access logging.
 - while enabling CORS resources on API Gateway for all responses apart from 200 responses of the OPTIONS method, need to manually configure to return Access-Control-Allow-Origin header with '*' or specific origins to fulfill pre-flight handshakes.
 - if API Gateway fails to process an incoming request, it returns the client an error response without forwarding the request to the integration backend.
 By default, the error response contains a short descriptive error message.
 For some error responses, API Gateway allows customisation by API developers to return the responses in different formats.
+- supports multiple mechanisms for controlling API access
+    - resource policies let you create resource-based policies to allow or deny access to APIs and methods from specified IP addresses or VPC endpoints
+    - standard IAM roles and policies offer flexible and robust acces controls that can be applied to an entire API or individual methods
+    - CORS lets you control how API responds to cross-domain resource requests
+    - *lambda authorizers* are lambda functions that control access to AI methods using bearer token authentication as well as info described by headers, paths, query strings, stage variables or context variables request parameters.
+    - Cognito user pools create customisable authentication and authorisation solutions
+    - client-side SSL certs can be used to verify that HTTP requests to backend systems are from API Gateway
+    - usage plans let you provide API keys to customers, then track and limit the usage of API stages and methods for each API key

 ## CloudWatch